NautilusTrader

 Venues

 Some exchanges on Tardis are partitioned into multiple venues.
-The table below outlines the mappings between Nautilus venues and corresponding Tardis exchanges, as well as the exchanges that Tardis supports:
+The table below outlines the mappings between Nautilus venues and corresponding Tardis exchanges:

 Nautilus venueTardis exchange(s)